EdJoPaTo/website-stalker-example/cloud/shelly/support/en-support-home.md

 [Submit a ticket ---------- Describe your issue by filling out the support ticket form](/en/support/tickets/new) [Community ---------- Join our exclusive customer community](https://community.shelly.cloud)

+**⚠️ Notification: Bank Holiday 08.09**

+Please be informed that due to the upcoming Bank Holiday, our support team will be working with reduced capacity.

+While we will make every effort to address your inquiries as soon as possible, please expect slower response times during this period.

+Rest assured, we remain committed to assisting you to the best of our ability.

+Thank you for your continued support and understanding.

 **⚠️ Deprecation Notice: Cloud Control API V1 – Switch to V2**

 We are phasing out **Cloud Control API V1** soon.
 Please switch to **API V2** to ensure uninterrupted service and access to new features.